AlexeSimon/adventofcode/README.md

 OVERWRITE = False          # If you really need to download the whole thing again, set this to true.
 As the creator said, AoC is fragile; please be gentle.
 Statements and Inputs do not change.
 This will not overwrite codes.

 # DATE SPECIFIC PARAMETERS
-date = "?"                       # Date automatically put in the code templates. last_advent_of_code_year = 2018  # The setup will download all advent of code data up until that date included last_advent_of_code_day = 6      # If the year isn't finished, the setup will download days up until that day included for the last year
+date = "December 2018"           # Date automatically put in the code templates. last_advent_of_code_year = 2018  # The setup will download all advent of code data up until that date included last_advent_of_code_day = 6      # If the year isn't finished, the setup will download days up until that day included for the last year
 ```